y-a-v-a/node-gd/README.md

 As usual, for the latest examples, review the easy-to-follow [./test/test.coffee](https://github.com/mikesmullin/node-gd/blob/master/test/test.coffee).

 ## libgd2 version information
 The function `gdImageGrayScale` is not available in libgd2 version 2.0.x.
-Therefore, the following script althoug it works, will output a green image on systems with that version.
+Therefore, the following script although it works, will output a green image on systems with that version.
 This means: the function call to `img.toGrayscale` just doesn't do anything and returns only `this`.

 ```javascript
 var gd = require('../js/node-gd.js');